clamsproject/wfe-pipeline-runner/README.md

 1. It creates a file `docker-compose.yml` in the top-level directory.
 This file specifies the names of containers for all applications, sets up the container's access to the shared data directory, and defines a port mapping for the each Flask server that runs an application in a container.
 2. It copies `config/tokenizer-spacy.yml` to `config.yml` in the top-level directory.
 3. It runs the `docker-compose up -d` command to start up the containers.
 The `docker-compose` command uses the images and starts containers, one for the pipeline script and one for each CLAMS application.
-In addition it mounts the data directory given in the configuration file to a directory `/data` on the container.
+It mounts the data directory given in the configuration file to a directory `/data` on the container.
+Each container runs an HTTP server that will be listening on ports starting at 5001, and those ports need to be available when you start the pipeline.
 4. It copies `docker-compose.yml` and `config.yml` to the pipeline runner container.

 At that point, all containers are up and all the configuration files needed for the pipeline script to run are available.
 You can list the containers.

 ```
 $ docker ps --format " {{.ID}}  {{.Image}}  {{.Names}}  {{.Ports}} "
-97d275be6492  clams-nlp-example:0.0.6	 pipeline_tokenizer  0.0.0.0:5001->5000/tcp
+97d275be6492  clams-nlp-example:0.0.7	 pipeline_tokenizer  0.0.0.0:5001->5000/tcp
 650e8a414e29  clams-spacy-nlp:0.0.7    pipeline_spacy      0.0.0.0:5002->5000/tcp
-c4b8c9f50899  clams-pipeline	         pipeline
+c4b8c9f50899  clams-pipeline:0.2.1     pipeline
 ```

-Note how the image and container names for the CLAMS applications and the pipeline code are taken directly from the original configuration file.
+Note how the image names and container names for the CLAMS applications and the pipeline code are taken directly from the original configuration file.

 #### 1.1.
 The docker compose file